DeterminateSystems/riff/README.md

 ### Prompt Customization

-It is possible to customize your shell's prompt to display when you're in a Riff shell environment by relying on the `$IN_NIX_SHELL` environment variable.
+You can customize your shell's prompt to display when you're in a Riff shell environment by relying on the `$IN_NIX_SHELL` environment variable.

 If you use [Starship], you get this information for free because the [Nix shell module] is enabled by default.
 However, if you want to add this to your shell prompt yourself, you can do that by adding `$name` to your prompt when `$IN_NIX_SHELL` is set.

 In Bash, this might look something like: